roschmsi/tsjepa/README.md

 The performance of these Patch Transformers can be compared to a strong baseline of supervised classification approaches.
 - **CNN Classifier**: We provide a simple CNN classifier comprising two convolutional layers with kernel size 11 and stride 3, two convolutional layers with kernel size 7 and stride 2 and one convolutional layer with kernel size 3 and stride 1.
-- **CNN Transformer**: Inspired by the [winning approach](https://ieeexplore.ieee.org/abstract/document/9344053) of the PhysioNet Challenge 2020, this model also utilizes a CNN Encoder with the above-mentiond configuration and applies an additional Transformer on the extracted features for feature enhancement.
+- **CNN Transformer**: Inspired by the [winning approach](https://www.cinc.org/2020/Program/accepted/107_CinCFinalPDF.pdf) of the PhysioNet Challenge 2020, this model utilizes a CNN Encoder with the above-mentioned configuration and applies an additional Transformer on the extracted features for feature enhancement.
-- **Transformer**: [Zerveas et al.](https://github.com/gzerveas/mvts_transformer) were the first to investigate unsupervised representation learning of multivariate time series with a Transformer encoder.
+- **Transformer**: [Zerveas et al.](https://github.com/gzerveas/mvts_transformer) were the first to investigate unsupervised representation learning of multivariate time series with a Transformer.
 While PatchTST and MAE apply patching, this approach directly masks parts of the raw time series input during pre-training.
-This Transformer model can also be trained on the the raw time series input in a supervised manner.
+The model can also be trained on the raw time series input in a supervised manner.
-- **FEDformer**: This model applies attention operations in the frequency domain and achieves linear complexity by randomly selecting a fixed size subset of frequencies.
-Proposed by Zhou et al. for time series forecasting, we adapt the model for time series classification.
+- **FEDformer**: [Zhou et al.](https://proceedings.mlr.press/v162/zhou22g/zhou22g.pdf) have proposed FEDformer (Frequency Enhanced Decomposed Transformer) for time series forecasting.
+The model incorporates seasonal-trend decomposition and applies self-attention in the frequency domain rather than the time domain to better capture global properties.
+We adapt the FEDformer encoder and append a classification head to perform ECG classification.

 ## Training
-The folder `slurm/` contains scripts to train the models on a SLURM-compatible compute system.
+The `slurm/` folder contains scripts to train the models on a SLURM-compatible compute system.
 Check out `options.py` to gain an overview of the training parameters.

-To train a model, you have to provide the `model_name`.
-Supervised models can be trained for two tasks: `classification` and `forecasting`.
-Unsupervised models can be pretrained by specifying the task `pretraining` and finetuned by selecting one the two supervised tasks.
-Finetuning a model requires to load a pretrained model with `--load_model` and set the flag `--finetuning`.
+To train a particular model, you have to provide the `--model_name` and define its configuration.
+Supervised models can be trained for two tasks: `classification` or `forecasting`.
+If you are interested in unsupervised models, you can pre-train them by selecting the task `pretraining`.
+Once you have a pre-trained model, you can fine-tune it for a supervised task.
+You need to load the pre-trained model with `--load_model` and set the `--finetuning` flag.

-To use a patched input, please set the flag `--use_patch` and specify `--patch_len` and `--stride`.
+To patch the time series input, please set the `--use_patch` flag and specify `--patch_len` and `--stride`.

 ### Pretraining